greg-js/arch-wiki-md-repo/wiki/_content/english/Lm sensors.md

 ## Setup

-Use **sensors-detect** to detect and generate a list of kernel modules:
+Use *sensors-detect* as root to detect and generate a list of kernel modules:

 **Warning:** Do not use anything other than the default options (by just hitting `Enter`), unless you know exactly what you are doing.
 See [#Laptop Screen issues after running sensors-detect](#Laptop_Screen_issues_after_running_sensors-detect).